KartanHQ/intellij-hardhat/README.md

 5. Click OK and restart IntelliJ IDEA when you're asked to.

 Keep in mind that pre-release versions might have features that aren't fully finalized and bugs that will be fixed in the final release.
 Use them at your own risk.

+## Additional Resources

+For more information on the changes in each version of the plugin, see the [Changelog](./CHANGELOG.md).

+For guidelines on contributing to the project, refer to the [Contributing Guide](./CONTRIBUTING.md).